microsoft/pxt-adafruit/docs/reference/control/reset.md

 # Reset

-Reset the BBC micro:bit and start the program again.
+Reset the @boardname@ and start the program again.

 This function is like pressing the reset button on the back of the micro:bit.